My top 4 presentations from BrightonSEO – April 2017

 Fundamentals – How to use XPath for eCom Websites

-I may be the content marketing manager at MintTwist, but I do love a bit of excel.
-Combine this with Screaming Frog and the ability to scale tasks and you’ve got me.
+At MintTwist we do love a bit of excel.
+Combine this with Screaming Frog and the ability to scale tasks and you’ve got us.
 This presentation from Janet Plumpton @PlumJans gives a great breakdown to Xpath and how you could leverage this to extract Schema, pulling product SKUs or backlink auditing.

 e-commerce Success – Managing SEO in a Complex Business